 And, the coordinator is not asking for unit planning to be completed so we can have shiny unit planners and an overview for documentation.
 Yes, we will be meeting the practice of “Teachers collaborate to plan and design units that meet programme requirements and are in accordance with programme documentation.
 (Descriptor 0401-02-0100 from IB Standards and practices, Section on Learning https://resources.ibo.org/ib/psp/Standards-and-Practices/).”
 These planners and the overview are useful because they signify what the school guarantees for its students.

-But the product is incidental, and it will change over time because our students would also change over time, and their learning needs.
+But the product is incidental, and it will change over time because our students would also change over time, and so with their learning needs.
 What we are really coordinating is the collaborative building of group wisdom.

 The Process as Environment